ARMmbed/example-asynch-serial/Readme.md

 The Serial API was expanded by 6 new methods which are defined in the SerialBase class.

 ### TX methods
 The write method is used to start transferring data (TX transfer).
+There are 2 write methods, with different buffer width - 8-bit or 16-bit.
-It starts the transfer and return to the caller.
+The write method starts the transfer and return to the caller.
 The completition invokes registered TX event callback, only if any was defined.
 ```
 int write(uint8_t *buffer, int length, void (*callback)(int), int event = SERIAL_EVENT_TX_COMPLETE);